tistatos/tistatos.github.io/_portfolio/flocking.md

 permalink: /portfolio/flocking/
 ---

-A quick implementation of boid flocking algorithm in OpenGL and 2D.
+A quick implementation of boid flocking algorithm in OpenGL.

 Flocking behaviour depends on three simple rules for each boid: